Breed Facts

 CLUN FOREST SHEEP

 The Clun Forest takes its name from the ancient market town of Clun in the southwest corner of Shropshire, England, near the border.
-Clun Forest isn’t actually a dense forest, but rather an upland grazing area that is ideal for raising sheep.
-The breed has been shaped by natural selection and by Shropshire shepherds over two centuries for hardiness, fertility, prolificacy, milking and mothering ability, and longevity.
-The sheep are alert and active in disposition, but good-natured and easy to handle.
+Clun Forest isn’t a dense forest but rather an upland grazing area that is ideal for raising sheep.
+Some believe that the original Cluns were bred by the shepherds who lived there around a thousand years ago.

 Did you know: